Barga (tribe): 14th to 17th centuries

-Qing dynasty Period
+Qing dynasty period

 When the Qing dynasty attacked the Cossacks in the Ergune and Shilka rivers in 1685–89, those Barga Mongols east of the Ergune River were deported to Manchuria.
 The Qing court dispersed them among the Chahar banners.
-They predominantly live Hulunbuir since the 17th century.
+They predominantly live in Hulunbuir since the 17th century.

-In 1900~1901 Russia-Manchuria Railway conflict, Manchurian commander QuanFu led local defensive force and fought against Russian soldiers at Ongon railway station and Hargantu railway stations.
+In 1900~1901 Russia-Manchuria Railway conflict, Manchurian commander Quan Fu led local defensive force and fought against Russian soldiers at Ongon railway station and Hargantu railway stations.
 800 Barga/Solon native soldiers were killed in the event.

 Relocation - Old Barga ("Huuchin Barga" in Mongolian)

-After the Treaty of Nerchinsk, Qing dynasty decided to increase the defensive line of HulunBuir against Russian influence.
+After the Treaty of Nerchinsk, Qing dynasty decided to increase the defensive line of Hulunbuir against Russian influence.

 In 1732, under the command of Qing commander Tabhan and Bulbantsa, total 3000 (1636 Solon soldiers, 730 Dagur soldiers, 275 Barga soldiers and 359 Orqon soldiers) were selected and stationed in Hulunbuir mostly from non Muren area.
 After 2000 soldiers were forced to join Dzungar-Qing wars in 1733, mostly Barga soldiers were left to protect this area.
 They became "Old Barga", since they arrived before New Barga.